 Realistic Simulation Training For Information Retention

-Real First Aid course participants are favoured by industry-leading learning methods that include simulated training in a ‘learning by doing’ environment.
-Simulations are used by government agencies, the military, the security industry and many other occupations for delivering high-quality training outcomes, and Real First Aid are established as Australian leaders of simulated first aid learning.
+Real Response course participants are favoured by industry-leading learning methods that include simulated training in a ‘learning by doing’ environment.
+Simulations are used by government agencies, the military, the security industry and many other occupations for delivering high-quality training outcomes, and Real Response are established as Australian leaders of simulated first aid learning.
 The benefits of simulated training are numerous, including:

 - Improved student engagement and participation for testing resuscitation skills.
 Simulations can be tailored to mimic familiar locations and workplace settings.

 - Simulation training results in more lives saved due to learning methods that foster optimum knowledge retention.
-Real First Aid simulations represent high-risk, low-frequency emergencies that can be effectively handled when basic procedural steps are remembered.
+Real Response simulations represent high-risk, low-frequency emergencies that can be effectively handled when basic procedural steps are remembered.

 - Most emergencies occur in public settings with other people around, with teamwork necessary and leadership required.
 Simulation training uses props, actors, sirens, artificial fire, real emergency equipment and more to deliver entertaining and enlightening course outcomes.
-Real First Aid courses are an opportunity for natural leaders to shine.
+Real Response courses are an opportunity for natural leaders to shine.

 - Once course participants become immersed in simulation training, they become aware of issues in their own home or workplace where changes can improve the safety of family or colleagues.
-At Real First Aid, workmates and classmates learn team-building skills and strengthen relationships in a positive, uplifting spirit.
+At Real Response, workmates and classmates learn team-building skills and strengthen relationships in a positive, uplifting spirit.

-Real First Aid was established to broadcast first aid and CPR learning far and wide, using the latest innovations and training methods.
+Real Response was established to broadcast first aid and CPR learning far and wide, using the latest innovations and training methods.
 Our highly experienced instructors are dedicated to sharing their resuscitation knowledge and experience with every student to make Australia a safer place for all.